The Poetry Business: About

 The Poetry Business were established in 1986 out of a Victorian arcade in Huddersfield, and for the past fifteen years, have been "headquartered just a stone's throw from Sheffield's historic cathedral."
 They publish The North magazine, which was 70 issues old in August 2024, and several imprints, and their poets "have won or been shortlisted for almost every major poetry prize, including the Forward Prize on 11 occasions and 10 Poetry Book Society awards".
 In 2016, four of their titles, Mark Pajak's Spitting Distance, Geraldine Clarkson's Dora Incites The Sea-Scribber to Lament, Tom Sastry's Complicity, and Zeina Hashem Beck's There Was And How Much There Was, were named The Poetry School's Books of the Year.
 The press themselves have won the Michael Marks Award for Pamphlet Publishers in 2012 and 2017.

-As of 2021, Ellen McLeod served as the third co-director and business manager for The Poetry Business, alongside Peter and Ann Sansom serving as the directors.
+The press was incorporated in 1991, and the team has previously included Janet Fisher (until 2008) and Ellen McLeod as co-directors alongside Peter and Ann Sansom.
+Until 2021, McLeod served as the third co-director and business manager for The Poetry Business, alongside the Sansoms serving as the directors.
 In 2025, as they are approaching their fortieth year, the team is made up of Jessica (Jess) Rollitt, serving as office manager, Pete Hebden, as marketing manager, Matthew Paul, who organises and manages guest-tutored workshops, the poet Holly Hopkins serving as assistant editor, Keith Lauchlan, who is involved in typesetting, book design and production, and Katherine Sansom, the daughter of the Sansoms, in charge of finance.
 The press are one of the few in the North of England, alongside And Other Stories in Sheffield, Peepal Tree in Leeds, Valley Press in Scarborough, Comma Press in Manchester and Dead Ink in Liverpool.